KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Gestures.md

 # Gestures

-This article describes the KeyboardKit gesture engine and how to use it.
+This article describes the KeyboardKit gesture engine.

 If you consider a native iOS keyboard, it actually applies a bunch of gestures to its keys.
 Input keys can be pressed and released, while some actions trigger on press.
 The space bar can by default be long pressed to enter a cursor drag state, while the backspace can be long pressed to repeat the delete backwards operation.
 Input keys can also be long pressed to show a callout with secondary actions.